-The financial report is a general purpose financial report which has been prepared in accordance with Australian Accounting Standards - Reduced Disclosure Requirements and Interpretations of the Australian Accounting Standards Board and the Corporations Act 2001.
+The financial report is a general purpose financial report which has been prepared in accordance with Australian Accounting Standards - Reduced Disclosure Requirements and Interpretations of the Australian Accounting Standards Board, the Australian Charities and Not-For-Profits Commission Act 2012 and the Corporations Act 2001.
 The company is a not-for-profit entity for financial reporting purposes under Australian Accounting Standards.